marcossantiago/kubernetes-workshop/03_productionize.md

 ---

+Combining readiness and liveness probes help ensure only healthy containers are running within the cluster.
+With the liveness probe you may also monitor downstream dependencies.

+---

-### Creating Pods with Liveness and Readiness Probes
+## Creating Pods with Liveness and Readiness Probes

-Explore the healthy-monolith pod configuration:
+---

+Look in "resources" folder for the "Healthy Monolith" Pod configuration.

 ```
 ...